 - Surgical treatment - this is considered as rather drastic by some clinicians.
 Options are:

-The prognosis is probably good, in that the (limited) evidence so far suggests that most patients have an improvement in symptoms over time, and that DES and NE are unlikely to progress to the more severe condition of achalasia.
+The prognosis is probably good, in that the (limited) evidence so far suggests that most patients have an improvement in symptoms over time, and that DOS and HO are unlikely to progress to the more severe condition of achalasia.